 Something similar happened with Sandhya UC, who recounts one such incident from her trek to Stok Kangri.
 It was the last and the most difficult leg of the trek when fellow trek-leader Arjun Majumdar placed his camera precariously on the slope and stepped down on the side of the trail.
 Sandhya, who kept an apprehensive watch on the camera also kept cautioning trekkers, “Take care, don’t touch the camera or it’ll roll down.”

 But one trekker, even after hearing the instruction loud and clear, still managed to nudge the camera.
 The camera rolled down the slope and into oblivion leaving the guilty trekker feel remorseful for the rest of the trek.

 Could it be blamed on the trekker’s carelessness?
 Not really.
-Instructions do register a tad slowly on higher altitudes.
+Instructions do register a tad slower on higher altitudes.
 And that’s what happened in this case.